Thetta/GitBook_ICO-Approaches/README.md

 ## Intro

-Here at [Thetta.io](https://web.thetta.io) our goal is to protect all parties: investors, core team, community and our clients.
-We spent many days discussing and analyzing what options we have.
-So we came up with a list of different ICO options, approaches and models.
+Here at [Thetta.io](https://web.thetta.io) our goal is to protect all parties: our investors, core team, community and clients.
+We spent many days discussing and analyzing options and we came up with a list of different ICO approaches and models.

-**Disclaimer: Please notice that the goal of this document is not to provide an orthogonal classification of different ICO options.
-Some/many properties of these approaches can be combined together.
-This document \(at least, in its current state\) should be considered as an unsorted list of different ICO approaches and options.**
+**Disclaimer: Please note that the goal of this document is not to provide an orthogonal classification of different ICO options.
+In fact, certain properties of these approaches can be combined.
+Accordingly, this document \(at least, in its current state\) should be considered as an unsorted list of different ICO approaches.**

+### How to Contribute?

-### Your help is Greatly Appreciated and Welcome!
+Your help is Greatly Appreciated and Welcome!
 Feel free to update and fix.

 [Direct link to the github repo is here](https://github.com/Thetta/GitBook_ICO-Approaches).